 Our Sustainability at a reasonable price approach means we shall not pay any price to ‘tick the SRI box’.
 Zadig relies on a hands-on research approach.
 We build our own valuation models, meet with management of companies, and select the best risk/return opportunities among sustainable European Equities.

 We are flexible in our SRI approach: we use third parties for data but rely on our internal assessment of companies’ sustainability today or tomorrow.
 We have established an exclusion list made of unsustainable businesses and companies exposed to controversies.
 Overall, the Sustainable Europe portfolio shows a net positive contribution to sustainable themes.
 Our SRI approach is well documented and transparent.

 We rely on multiple layers of risk controls that allow the portfolio to maintain an all-weather profile with constant exposure to cyclical, defensive, growth and financial companies as well as a variety of industries and countries.
 We think a combination of Sustainability and ESG helps performance while reducing downside risk.

 Zadig’s concentrated stock picking strategy investing in undervalued sustainable European companies

 Zadig alternative strategies’ approach

 At Zadig, risk at the core of every decision we make and part of our culture.
-Zadig’s top management and investment team has two decades of track record managing alternative strategies, both Long Short Equity and Global Macro.
+Zadig’s top management and investment team has two decades of track record managing alternative in particular low beta Long Short Equity strategies.

-While the recent market trends, low interest rates and central bank policies have slowly relegated Market Neutral and Global Macro strategies to the back of investors’ agenda, we believe these strategies are adequate vehicule to address the upcoming market uncertainties, in particular with regards to higher inflation ahead.
+While the recent market trends, low interest rates and central bank policies have slowly relegated Market Neutral strategies to the back of investors’ agenda, we believe these strategies are adequate vehicule to address the upcoming market uncertainties, in particular with regards to higher inflation ahead.

 Our absolute return strategies